 Although not essential, postgraduate study can offer an advantage to those wishing to seek careers in competitive areas.

-More than half of all economics graduates are in full-time employment six months after graduating and more than a quarter undertake further study either as a full-time option or by combining work with study.
+Almost 60% of economics graduates are in employment six months after graduating, while just under a quarter undertake further study either as a full-time option or by combining work with study.

 Economics as a degree places emphasis on numerical and problem-solving skills.
-This is reflected in the destinations of economics graduates as almost half of those working full time in the UK enter professions that fall within the category of business, finance and associate professions.
-A further 12% of economics graduates are in commercial, industrial and public sector management and 4% are numerical clerks and cashiers.
+This is reflected in the destinations of economics graduates as almost 14% are working as financial and investment analysts and advisers, while a further 10% are chartered and certified accountants.

 For a detailed breakdown of what economics graduates are doing six months after graduation, see What Do Graduates Do?